Elements of the Equipment Maintenance Plan

 • Equipment Criticality Ranking - The ranking or rating given to the equipment based on the results of your criticality analysis.

-• Manufacturer and Model - Include all of the equipment models to which the EMP applies.
+• Manufacturer and Model - Include all the equipment models to which the EMP applies.

 • Component - The nomenclature used within your CMMS to identify the specific asset for which the maintenance task applies.